ackselz/gift-distribution-system/README.md

 ## Assumptions

-Some assumptions I have made about the task:
+Some assumptions I have made about the task include:

 - Each staff pass is a unique ID (given)
 - Staff who do not appear on the mapping file are not eligible for redemption
-- No data anomalies in the mapping data (`staff-id-to-team-mapping-long.csv` and `staff-id-to-team-mapping-long.csv`)
+- There are no data anomalies in the mapping data (`staff-id-to-team-mapping-long.csv` and `staff-id-to-team-mapping-long.csv`)
-  - The system does not provide explicit handling of data anomalies
-  - Errors are thrown in the dev console to assist in debugging
+  - The system does not provide explicit handling of data anomalies, but errors are thrown in the dev console to assist in debugging
 - There is no requirement to add staff to the mapping file
-  - if there is, the original mapping file can be edited directly
+  - If there is such a requirement, the original mapping file can be edited directly

 Just trying to cover all bases here: